Gavin DeGraw: The National Underground

 DeGraw and his brother opened The National Underground in December 2007.
 The National Underground is a roots rock/Americana music bar located in Manhattan's Lower East Side.
 The venue offers music, food, and drink.
-The idea for the venue came about because the brothers wanted a place where they could hang out on a regular basis, and where other musicians could come in and listen and learn.
 "We were picky about the quality of musicians that played there", DeGraw says.
 "We wanted a place where the players were so good, other musicians were like, 'Wow!
 I really respect what they're doing.'"
+Together the DeGraw brothers also own the restaurant/bar called the Nashville Underground in Nashville, TN, on Broadway and the steakhouse Open Range in Bozeman, Montana.

 Personal life

 On August 8, 2011, DeGraw was hospitalized after being assaulted by several people in Manhattan's East Village after leaving The National Underground.
 Police reported that a group of men attacked DeGraw early Sunday morning at East 6th Street and First Avenue.
 He suffered a broken nose, a concussion, two black eyes, and lacerations to his face.
 Only minutes after the attack, DeGraw was struck by a taxi at 19th Street and First Avenue.
 DeGraw was taken to Manhattan's Bellevue Hospital Center by ambulance, and he had to cancel a scheduled August 9 performance at the Saratoga Performing Arts Center in Saratoga Springs.
 In January 2012, DeGraw reported that he had made a full recovery from his injuries.

 In September 2017, DeGraw's mother, Lynne DeGraw, died of pancreatic cancer.
-On July 2, 2020, DeGraw's father, John Wayne DeGraw, died after a brief illness.
+On July 2, 2020, DeGraw's father, John Wayne DeGraw, died from brain cancer.